VildeAvloes/semester-project-2/README.md

 Before you begin, make sure you have the following installed:

 - [Node.js](https://nodejs.org/)
-- A terminal (e.g. Terminal, iTerm2, Git Bash, etc.)
+- A terminal
+- Your preferred code editor

 ### Clone the Repository